-Rare Earth Metal Importer In India (“REEs”) or rare earth metals are a set of seventeen chemical elements in the periodic table, specifically the fifteen lanthanides plus scandium and yttrium.
-Scandium and yttrium are considered rare earth elements since they tend to occur in the same ore deposits as the lanthanides and exhibit similar chemical properties.
+Rare Earth Metal Importer In India (“REEs”) or Rare Earth Metals are a Set of seventeen Chemical Elements in the Periodic table.
+Especially the Fifteen Lanthanides plus Scandium and Yttrium.
+Scandium and Yttrium are considered as Rare Earth Elements since they tend to occur in the same ore deposits as the Lanthanides and they exhibit similar Chemical properties.

-Despite their name, rare earth elements (with the exception of the radioactive promethium) are relatively plentiful in the Earth’s crust, with cerium being the 25th most abundant element at 68 parts per million (similar to copper).
-However, because of their geochemical properties, rare earth elements are typically dispersed and not often found in concentrated and economically exploitable forms.
-The few economically exploitable deposits are known as rare earth minerals.
+Despite their name, Rare Earth Elements (with the exception of the radioactive promethium) are relatively plentiful in the Earth’s crust.
+With Cerium being the 25th most Abundant Element at 68 parts per million (similar to copper).
+However, Because of their Geochemical properties, Rare Earth Elements are typically dispersed and not often found in concentrated and economically exploitable forms.
+The few economically exploitable deposits are also known as Rare Earth Minerals.
 It was the very scarcity of these minerals (previously called “earths”) that led to the term “rare earth”.
-The first such mineral discovered was gadolinite, a compound of cerium, yttrium, iron, silicon and other elements.
+The first such mineral discovered was gadolinite, That was a Compound of Cerium, Yttrium, Iron, Silicon and other Elements.

 Rare earth elements are not exchange-traded in the same way that precious (for instance, gold and silver) or non-ferrous metals (such as nickel, tin, copper, and aluminium) are.
-Instead they are sold on the private market, which makes their prices difficult to monitor and track.
-The 17 elements are not usually sold in their pure form, but instead are distributed in mixtures of varying purity.
-As such, pricing can vary based on the quantity and quality required by the end user’s application.
+Instead of they are sold in the private market, Which makes their prices difficult to monitor and track.
+The 17 elements are not usually sold in their pure form, but they are distributed in mixtures of varying purity.
+As such, the pricing can vary based on the quantity and quality required by the end user’s application.

 ELEMENTS RARE EARTH